 Seam puckering can be caused by having your sewing machine incorrectly threaded either on the top or bobbin.

 Re-thread your machine and make sure the thread clicks in the tension wheels.
 If you are new to this, read my article on how to thread a sewing machine.
-Even if the machine looks like it is threaded correctly, this is often the first troubleshooting thing that I do.
+Even if the machine looks like it is threaded correctly, this is often the first troubleshooting puckered seams thing that I do.

 Re-thread your bobbin even if it looks like it is in properly.
 Make sure the thread is through the tension slit.